‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 “We have the witnesses on tape,” said Sen. Chris Van Hollen (D-Md.).
 “The House managers have already asked Donald Trump to come here and testify in his defense, and the fact that he refused the invitation, to me, tells you how weak a case he has.”

-But the relatively bare-bones nature of the proceeding has fueled attacks from Republicans and Trump’s own legal team, which argued Tuesday that the lack of due process in the House and the paucity of the Senate review exposed the impeachment effort as a political vendetta.
+But the relatively bare-bones nature of the proceedings has fueled attacks from Republicans and Trump’s own legal team, which argued Tuesday that the lack of due process in the House and the paucity of the Senate review exposed the impeachment effort as a political vendetta.

 “Anyone truly interested in real accountability for what happened at the Capitol on Jan.
 6 would, of course, insist on waiting for a full investigation to be completed,” said Trump lawyer David I. Schoen, citing “new evidence coming in every day about preplanning, about those who are involved and about their agenda, bearing no relationship to the claims made here.”